Drawing Fibonacci Retracement Areas in Upwards & Downwards Trend

-The price of a currency pair does not move up or down in a straight line.
-Instead it moves up or down in a zigzag pattern.
-Fib Retracement is the tool used to calculate where the zigzag will stop.
-The pullback levels are 38.2 %, 50% & 61.8%.
-These form the points at which the market is likely to make a retracement.
+The price of a currency pair does not move upwards or downwards in a straight line.
+Instead it moves upwards or downwards in a zigzag manner.
+Fibonacci Retracement is the trading tool used to calculate/estimate where the zigzag will stop.
+The pull back levels are 38.2 %, 50% & 61.8%.
+These form the points at which the market price is likely to make a retracement.

 What is retracement?
-It is a pullback of the price before the market resumes original trend/original direction of movement.
+It is a pull back of the price before the market resumes original and initial trend/initial direction of movement.

-Example of Zigzag Movement: The Examples below shows price heading upward in a zigzag pattern.
+Explanation of Zigzag Movement: The Examples below shows price heading upward in a zigzag manner.

 1-2: Price moves up